krshnapriya/BOB/README.md

 # BOB
-To develop chatbox using RASA framework
+To create a REST service that can fetch bank details, using the data given in the API’s query parameter